 - It creates more balance in our lives

-- It significantly reduces our stress levels
+- It significantly reduces stress levels

 - It creates more time for spontaneity

-- It makes us more focused
+- It limits distractions and makes us more focused

 - It urges us to take better care of ourselves

-- It helps us overcome procrastination
+- It helps us beat procrastination

 - It helps us discover what’s really important in our lives

-- It increases our energy
+- It gives us increased energy

-So let’s do a quick reality-check on this.
+So let’s do a quick reality check on this.

 Quick Self-Test: Do You Have Poor Time Management?